 South Dakota is one of only two participating states that allows its winners to receive prize money tax-free, which can make a difference of millions of dollars when it comes to how much winners bank.
 As a result, many players from neighboring states cross into South Dakota to buy their tickets.
 Winners cannot remain anonymous in The Mount Rushmore State, however, and since Lotto America relaunched in 2017, revenue in South Dakota has helped a range of services and programs, including the Water & Environment Fund.More

-West Virginia allows big winners to remain anonymous, but it is unique in that it is dependent on the winner relinquishing five percent of the prize money to the State Lottery Fund.
-It applies only to winners of more than $1 million; if you win less than this, your identity will still be a matter of public record.
+West Virginia allows big winners to remain anonymous, provided the value of the prize is more than $1 million.
+If you win less than this, your identity will still be a matter of public record.
+The first Lotto America jackpot to be won in West Virginia was a $4.2 million payout in August 2020, which went to a player who purchased their ticket at the Tobacco Barn in Milton, Cabell County.
 The money in the State Lottery Fund is used to support a wide range of good causes and public services, from skate parks to support for senior citizens.More

 Lotto America was revived in October 2017 by the 13 states above, who all looked for a game to replace the outgoing Hot Lotto.
 New Hampshire was the 14th state that participated in Hot Lotto, but its entry into Lotto America was delayed while it launched another new game called Keno.